 1. Reduce Cardiovascular Disease Risk

 Drinking increases the likelihood of blood platelet clotting and your risk for stroke or heart disease.
-During alcohol recovery, an exercise program is essential for reducing your cardiovascular disease risk.
+During alcohol abuse recovery, an exercise program is essential for reducing your cardiovascular disease risk.
 I suggest you start small by taking the stairs instead of the elevator or doing a Couch to 5k with your friend.
 As you gradually build up to exercising at least 30 minutes a day, you’ll rejuvenate your heart heath and reap the endless other benefits that regular movement offers.

 2. Combat Nerve Damage